Cooper-Frye sampling with short-range repulsion: Method

 The $\alpha$-dependence of $\tilde w_\alpha$ resulting from the described sampling procedure is shown in Fig.~\ref{fig:wCE}, both with and without periodic boundary conditions.
-The sample size is of order of several million configurations in each case.
-It is seen that the results show a suppression of scaled variance by magnitude which is similar to the grand-canonical limit $\omega_{\rm gce}^{\rm CS}$, except for the $\alpha \to 0$ and $\alpha \to 1$ limits, where this quantity tends to the Poisson limit of unity.
-In the absence of periodic boundary conditions, the finite size effects appear to be larger.
+The sample size is of the order of several million configurations in each case.
+It is seen that the results show a suppression of scaled variance by magnitude, which is similar to the one given by the grand-canonical limit $\omega_{\rm gce}^{\rm CS}$, except for the $\alpha \to 0$ and $\alpha \to 1$ limits, where this quantity tends to the Poisson limit of unity.
+Without periodic boundary conditions, the finite-size effects are more significant.